seanken/scAlleleExpression/README.md

 mrk=TestSNP_aod(dat2)
 ```

 Where `mrk` are the results.
 Note this tests the intercept term, but can use other models as well by setting `form` (needs to be consistant with aod style formulas).

+This work was funded by Aligning Science Across Parkinson's [grant # ASAP-000301] through the Michael J. Fox Foundation for Parkinson's Research (MJFF).